-NOTE 1: The program is open to U.S. citizens, permanent residents, or persons with pre-existing visas obtained through their sponsoring institutions.
+NOTE 1: The program is open to U.S. citizens, permanent residents, or persons with pre-existing visas obtained through their sponsoring institutions that permit postdoctoral training for the project's duration.
+To be eligible for this program, applicants may not have more than three years of previous postdoctoral training.

-NOTE 2: The overall focus for NSBRI proposals should be the definition and feasibility of specific practical countermeasures (CRLs 3-7).
+NOTE 2: The overall focus for NSBRI proposals should be the definition and feasibility of specific practical countermeasures (CRL 3-7).